 We believe our interns will become some of the world’s most valuable leaders in varying capacities.
 Our hope is that this internship can provide interns with exposure to diverse models of leadership and practical work experience, especially for those who might not otherwise get them.

-The Fall 2018 internship will run for 14 weeks beginning on September 4, 2018 and ending on December 7, 2018.
-For students on the quarter system, the internship will run from September 17, 2018 to December 21, 2018.
-Interns will be required to work 40 hours a week in either our Chicago or Washington, D.C. office.
+The Spring 2019 internship will run for 18 weeks beginning on January 7, 2019 and ending on May 10, 2019.
+Interns will be required to work 40 hours per week in either our Chicago or Washington, D.C. office.

 To ensure you get all the information you need in a timely manner, we encourage you to read our FAQ page before reaching out with questions.